 There is a consistent need for reliable information to establish baselines, make projections and validate them against observed changes, and identify potential threats as early as possible.
 When we say environmental data vacuum, one might think it may be due to one of the following reasons:

 - Inability to convert raw data to useful formats for decision-making

 - Proper means to disseminate the information publicly

 But there’s more to the data deficiency.
 It might be possible that the data does not reach the concerned community, even if it has been accessed and analyzed.
 Here are some of the reasons for the lack of environmental data:

 Ambient monitoring is a continuous process.
-The measuring variable may vary over time and distance with changing.
-The change in concentration and variable trends is gradual and hence require more time for identification.
-Prolonged monitoring can distinguish the pollution trends from temporary fluctuations, which is difficult as most environmental resources have high variability.
+The measuring variable may vary over time and distance with changes.
+The change in concentration and variable trends is gradual and hence requires more time for identification.
+Prolonged monitoring can distinguish pollution trends from temporary fluctuations, which is difficult as most environmental resources have high variability.
 Continuous monitoring is essential to bridge the data gaps often caused by infrequent events.
 Incomplete data can hamper environmental assessment and may bias the results of the monitoring program.